 Check out this list of the 13 Best Banks for Small Business in 2020 and what makes them so unique.

-We've interviewed several different founders in the email newsletter and asked them how much $ they're making today.
+We've interviewed several different founders in the email newsletter business and asked them how much $ they're making today.

 - $1.2K/year in revenue

 - 1 employee